Skip to main content

 AMCS schematic

-Experimental and analytical data researched in “Instant Tire Slippage Characterization with Digital Image Correlation for Autonomous Mobility Applications” will be used in this project.
+Experimental and analytical data researched in “Instant Tire Slippage Characterization with Digital Image Correlation for Autonomous Mobility Applications” was used in this project.

 Publications: